Chihuahua Feeding Recommendations

 What is the ideal weight for a Chihuahua? – The ideal weight for your Chihuahua depends on various factors such as their age, height, and pre-existing health conditions.
-You can use the table here to get a general guideline, although your vet would be able to tell you a more specific range.
+Ultimately your vet will be able to tell you a more specific range.

 How much exercise does my Chihuahua need? – The Chihuahua can be a little ball of energy!
 Therefore, they should take at least one decent walk a day, along with some fun play sessions.